DanielBoye/hackthebox/Shells & Payloads/README.md

 We have now connected to our victim.

-To submit the hostname of the target box we run
+To submit the hostname of the target box we need to know the hostname.
+To find this from the command prompt in Windows we run the command
 ```console
 whoami
 ```

-It should look something like this:
+You should have something looking like this:

 ![image](https://user-images.githubusercontent.com/83395536/223561506-886d7c2c-f05b-4587-864c-559f220cd38b.png)

+Now submit the hostname and voila!

+# Payloads

+## Introduction to Payloads